martin-pechacek/Flight-Fare-Finder/README.md

 **2. Choose flight you want**

 **3. Open(eg. in notepad) FlightsFinder.xml and change example suite attributes**
-  - test name = Name of suite
+  - test name = name of test
   - set value for parametr from = city you want to flight from
   - set value for parametr to = city you want to flight to
   - set value for parametr priceLimit = your price limit for flight fare